dandwyer/magic-lantern/modules/dev_tools/adtg_gui/README.rst

 Usage 1/3
 ---------

-To use it, you need to set CONFIG_GDB=y in Makefile.user.
+To use it, you need to set CONFIG_GDB=y for a build.
 There are no binaries available (and shouldn't be, for safety reasons).

 All intercepted registers are displayed after Canon code touches them: